andrewalbers/CardCreator/README.md

 ![Alt text](example_media/template_example.png "template.csv")

-Content.csv lists all your cards.
-Each row stores the unique text or image to use for the element shown in the header, defined in Template.csv.
-For images, content.csv gives the filename of the image to display.
-For text elements, it includes the actual text to place on the card.
+Content.csv lists each card in a separate row.
+These rows stores the unique text or images to use for the elements shown in the header, which are defined in Template.csv.
+For images, content.csv gives the image filename.
+For text elements, it gives the card text to display.

 ![Alt text](example_media/content_example.png "content.csv")